diegofratta/diegofratta/README.md

-Hi, I'm Diego Fratta an ECE PhD at Georgia Tech.
-I received my bachelors in Computer Engineering and Computer Science from UW-Madison.
+Hi, I'm Diego Fratta a Lecturer at Georgia Tech.
+I received my Bachelor's in Computer Engineering and Computer Science from UW-Madison, and my Master's in ECE from Georgia Tech

 Learn more at my website: https://diegofratta.github.io/